 Temps: I apply for them because it’s a little bit of extra money that slots in quite easily with my course.
 As jobs go it’s a good one to do, in my experience Arts Temps and the University really look after the temps.
 We’re paid reasonably well and if anyone cancels the work at the last minute we still get paid for that hour or so that we lost.

 It’s the sort of job that doesn’t need previous work experience too.
 By being a student you’re already an expert in what they’re asking for.

 Plus, it gives you a good insight into teaching and what the behind the scenes process is.
 I think a lot of students do want to go into teaching but that gap feels so huge.
 Seeing what that interview process looks like is really helpful when you’re considering your career options.

 Noemi: I’d agree with that, some students have asked for me to connect them with candidates afterwards, as the presented themes or tools related to their own practice and they wanted to know more, so it can be a good networking opportunity too.
 More recently I’ve noticed that students have felt more empowered to have a say in the recruitment process, and so have some influence in staff recruitment.
 It has become a bit more of a partnership.
 Some of my student panels also held me to account for aspects of recruitment policies for example in relation to the diversity of applicants.
 So, students who are more engaged with the university’s strategies have a more direct say in the way the university operates.

-Arts Temps: How important is microteaching to the recruitment process is?
+How important is microteaching to the recruitment process?

 So now you know a bit more about what Microteaching is keep an eye out for these roles on the jobs board.